zik-uralov/daily-jokes/joke_history.md

 - 2025-11-07 21:11:12: Doctor: "I have some news about your baby."
 Parents: "Don't tell us the gender, we want to keep it a surprise."
 Doctor: "Oh I get it, you're those type of people.
 Okay, well IT is not breathing." (source: https://v2.jokeapi.dev/joke/Any?type=single)
+- 2025-11-07 21:11:27: I have a joke about Stack Overflow, but you would say it's a duplicate. (source: https://v2.jokeapi.dev/joke/Any?type=single)